-- (a) No disclosures, declarations and returns received under sections 41C to 41F; - (b) There was no club-related overseas travel by a director or an employee; - (c) There were no contracts for the remuneration of a top executive or any controlled contract entered into by the club;

-- (d) There was no employee of the club who is a close relative of a director or a top executive (a "close relative" means a parent, child, brother, sister or spouse of the club director or top executive, or a person with whom the club director or top executive has a de facto relationship); - (e) No consultant was paid \$30,000 or more; - (f) No consultants were engaged by the club; - (g) No settlement was made with a director or an employee of the club as a result of a legal dispute; - (h) No legal fees, not referred to in paragraph (i), were paid by the club on behalf of a director or employee; - (i) Total profits from the operation of approved gaming machines during the 12 months gaming tax period 1st July 2021 to 30th June, 2022 was \$464,808. - (j) No amount was applied to community development and support (the CDSE scheme) during the applicable gaming machine tax period. - (k) There was no top executive whose total remuneration (including salary, allowances and other benefits) fall within each successive \$100,000 band.
+- (b) There was no club-related overseas travel by a director or an employee; - (c) There were no contracts for the remuneration of a top executive or any controlled contract entered into by the club; - (d) There were two employees of the club who are close relatives of a director or a top executive (a "close relative" means a parent, child, brother, sister or spouse of the club director or top executive, or a person with whom the club director or top executive has a de facto relationship); - (e) No consultant was paid \$30,000 or more; - (f) A consultant was engaged by the club to provide design services for the proposed Clubhouse refurbishment \$6,500. - (g) No settlement was made with a director or an employee of the club as a result of a legal dispute; - (h) No legal fees, not referred to in paragraph (i), were paid by the club on behalf of a director or employee; - (i) Total profits from the operation of approved gaming machines during the 12 months gaming tax period 1st July 2022 to 30th June, 2023 was \$646,388. - (j) No amount was applied to community development and support (the CDSE scheme) during the applicable gaming machine tax period. - (k) There was one top executive whose total remuneration (including salary, allowances and other benefits) fall within each successive \$100,000 band.